-I produced a video, DNA Shadows, selecting the first 5 images in each category I assigned; example, Category 1 Alpa, 25 images in this category, and I used the first 5 mages in the video.
+I produced a video, DNA Shadows, selecting the first 5 images in each category I assigned; example, Category 1 Alpha, 25 images in this category, and I used the first 5 mages in the video.
 Next Category is Beta, same the first 5 images from the 25 in the Beta Category; next Gamma, and next Delta.
 The video display 25 images with music added.
-This video of 25 images time run is 1.50; to provide a lengthy video for people to watch, my video would need to be professonally developed over time and expensive.
-I felt that a selection from the 100 was best for a test of how a video of the 100 series might look, and help in telling the story of the science in the DNA achievment and who was involoved.
+This video of 25 images time run is 1.50; to provide a lengthy video for people to watch, my video would need to be professionally developed over time and expensive.
+I felt that a selection from the 100 was best for a test of how a video of the 100 series might look, and help in telling the story of the science in DNA.

-The test video DNA Shadows, was my best option intially.
+The test video DNA Shadows, was my best option initially.
 The video was reviewed by Jim Kelly, aka Kelso: “I like it very much.
 Wonderfully and richly monochromatic.
-The blacks are very evocative and suggestive….from hard line to atmospheric softnes.
+The blacks are very evocative and suggestive….from hard line to atmospheric softness.
 Moody and celebratory.
 A nice rhythm and pacing to the video.”
 See Vimeo Comments

 My shadow series on natural Stonehenge was done with a one-inch border of blue tape, this is used to keep the resin and the shadows within an image border of 5.5 x 9 inches, paper size, 7 1/2 x 11 inches: all 100 images are horizontal.
 I scanned these and then cropped each to the edge of the image; therefore, I managing to keep the original size intact, well almost so.
 Very little adjustment was made with image software on any image in the series.